 - By looking at people you can give them the feeling that they are involved.
 Do not just stare at one person, but scan the room.
 Looking at the ground can make you seem indifferent or bored and looking at your slides will make you hard to hear.
-Using notes will also limit the amount of eye contact that you can have with your audience. - Breathe towards your belly.
-This will make you feel more relaxed, and can help you achieve a calm strong voice.
-Breathing towards your chest will make your voice weaker and more rushed. - Keep your back straight and your shoulders down.
-This will release some tension from your body and makes you seem more relaxed.
-By standing straight it is easier to breathe towards your belly.
-Furthermore, a more confident stance will unconsciously make you feel more confident.
-If you are not sure if your shoulders are in a relaxed position, lift them up and let them fall down.
-This way they will end up in the right position. - Plant your feet apart at about shoulder width and distribute your weight evenly on each foot.
-This will prevent you from wobbling too much. - The use of your hands is very important during your presentation.
-Leave your hands at your sides or clasp them together in front of you.
-When you have your hands in front of you they are ready when you want to use gestures.
-Do not cross your arms or put your hands in your pockets, as this will make you seem bored.
+Using notes will also limit the amount of eye contact that you can have. - The use of your hands is very important during your presentation.
+Do not cross your arms or put them in your pockets, as it will make you seem bored.
 Putting them behind your back can give you an air of authority, which is not necessarily positive.
 Do not use your hands to fumble your hair or your jewellery.
 If you are afraid that you might do so, remove that piece of jewellery.

-- Gestures can be used to emphasize important words, a start, an ending or a transition.
+Instead, leave your hands at your sides or clasp them together in front of you.
+When you have your hands in front of you they are ready when you want to use gestures. - Gestures can used to emphasize important words, a start, an ending or a transition.
 They will make your presentation more dynamic and can keep your hands from doing other things.
 However, keep a balance.
-Overusing gestures can make you appear nervous or chaotic. - Know where you want to stand during your presentation.
-Do not stand directly in front of your slides, as this will limit your audience's view.
-Additionally, this will result in you standing with your back towards your audience if you want to point out something on your slide. - Use the pointer to indicate what part of a figure you are talking about.
+Overusing gestures can make you appear nervous. - Breathe towards your belly.
+This will make you feel more relaxed.
+Breathing towards your chest will make your voice weaker and more rushed.
+Breathing towards your belly can help you achieve a calm strong voice. - Keep your back straight and your shoulders down.
+It will release some tension from your body and makes you seem more relaxed.
+By standing straight it is easier to breathe towards your belly.
+Furthermore, a more confident stance will unconsciously make you more confident.
+If you are not sure if your shoulders are in a relaxed position, lift them up and let them fall down.
+This way they will end up in the right position. - Plant your feet apart at about shoulder width and distribute your weight evenly on each foot.
+Try not to wobble too much. - Know where you want to stand during your presentation.
+Do not stand directly in front of your slides, as it will limit your audience's view, plus you will be standing with your back towards your audience if you want to point out something on your slide. - Use the pointer to indicate what part of a figure you are talking about.